SiriusCraft/course-6.824-distributed-systems/questions/README.md

 Iterative Algorithms - As Spark store data into memory thus iterative computations that visit same data several times will be much more faster on Spark;

 Streaming Data

+## Lecture 15

+#### Question:

+Suppose a Spanner server's TT.now() returns correct information, but the uncertainty is large.
+For example, suppose the absolute time is 10:15:30, and TT.now() returns the interval [10:15:20,10:15:40].
+That interval is correct in that it contains the absolute time, but the error bound is 10 seconds.
+See Section 3 for an explanation TT.now().
+What bad effect will a large error bound have on Spanner's operation?
+Give a specific example.

+#### Answer:

+Consider the following scenario:
+- C_1 writes K1 to V1;
+- C_2 reads K1;

+As stated in the section 4.1.2("Commit Wait") of the paper, the leader will force C_1 to wait 10 seconds before committing.
+Thus C_2 have to wait 10 seconds to read the value V1.